 The Massey University has invited applicants for its Apprenticeship Appendix Graduate Scholarship.
-The scholarship is available for international students to pursue Bachelor of Maori Visual Arts (BMVA) programme.
+The grant is available for international students to pursue Bachelor of Maori Visual Arts (BMVA) programme.

-The aim of the scholarship is to encourage a wider knowledge of Maori contemporary art in Aotearoa, New Zealand.
+The aim of The grant is to encourage a wider knowledge of Maori contemporary art in Aotearoa, New Zealand.

-Course Level: Scholarship is available to pursue BMVA degree programme.
+Course Level: award is available to pursue BMVA degree programme.

-Study Subject: Scholarship is awarded in the fields of Maori Visual Arts.
+Study Subject: award is awarded in the fields of Maori Visual Arts.

 - All applicants must be eligible, and intending, to enrol: